mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Core Rulebook.
 They represent clan military forces that may be employed in interclan warfare, on
-Hierate service, as mercenaries or as adjuncts to a corporation’s activities where the military force is needed for security or other purposes.
+Hierate service, as mercenaries or as adjuncts to a corporation's activities where the military force is needed for security or other purposes.

 Males in Military service are fighters or combatants;